miniBill/witch-awakening/DLCs/FolkExpansion/Quests.md

 + Public Service jobs can be anything that improves the happiness of multiple people over the course of at least a few hours.
 + Or improves the safety of an area once the job is completed, such as clearing debris from the road, or allocating shelter for residents of a disaster area.

-DIGITAL DEATH
+## Quest: Digital Death
-Epic (Alphazon)
+- Slot: Epic
+- Faction: Alphazon

-Threat 10
+- Threat: 10
-Conflict 7
+- Conflict: 7
-Reward 10
+- Reward: 10

 Chief of Alphazon innovations is the Observer matrix and their link to the Data Crypts, providing even their human employees with immortality or safe storage in a digital afterlife of the company's devising.
 But something is going wrong: Reapers have taken notice and are causing disturbances and errors in our Data Crypts, killing the digitally immortal & ferrying them away to limbo or elsewhere, including an Exec's own daughter.
 This won't be tolerated, Alphazon is greenlighting a counter offense.
 A task force called the Helldivers with spectrotrace equipment to see and follow Reaper activity.
 Teach Death not to mess with Alphazon, retrieve the VIP.

 Notes:
 + The security breach is identified and a patch is ready to go live as soon as you complete your mission as to not alert the Reapers that we're onto their BS.
 + Your Helldiver gear will allow you to force entry into godly domains to retrieve targets -- Do.
 Not.
 Get.
 Caught.

+### Sidebar
-+ You can't keep the Helldiver gear on your person when done, but you can request access to-your gear for monitored excursions.
+You can't keep the Helldiver gear on your person when done, but you can request access to-your gear for monitored excursions.
 This is because nobody unauthorized can learn of it, or they'll be silenced.

+### Sidebar
-+ Being known for confronting the Reapers isn't a great rep to have, but it's reasonably fine.
+Being known for confronting the Reapers isn't a great rep to have, but it's reasonably fine.
 Getting caught intruding in a divine realm?
 Instant suicide.

-JOB BOARD
-Any/Heroic (Independent) - Repeatable

-Threat ?
-Conflict ?
-Reward ?
+## Quest: Job Board
+- Slot: Heroic
+- Faction: Independent
+- Repeatable: True
+- Threat: 5
+- Conflict: 5
+- Reward: 5

 A staple of many taverns and guild halls: The Job Board, upon which any random person of interest can post a bulletin with the job in question registered with the owner of the board with the payment handed to the establishment ahead of time.
 Some boards allow any riff raff to post with or without registration, others require fees to register.
 Depends on where you go.
 Use this to customize any quest you wish with rewards based on the threat and conflict rating.
 The Threat and Conflict can be between 1-3 for Folk tier quests, taking a Folk slot, while Nobles can be between 3-6, 6-8 for Heroic, 8-10 for Epic.
 Reward is 1/2 Threat + 1/2 Conflict.